naomilee-wr/VHProcesses/docs/_sources/SupplementaryGuidelines/Development/SubmitCodeMaintenanceBranch_SG.rst.txt

 |
 |

+**<<<Check with PM/EPM, if we still need to maintain support for SR05XX>>>**

 As of SR0600, customers are losing backwards compatibility with the VxWorks product.
 To help customers transitions, an SR05xx maintenance branch will be maintained for some time.

 The following process outlines the policies and the steps required to submit fixes into the SR05xx maintenance branch.

 Policy for Defect Fixes in SR05xx:
-- We will only fix in the SR05xx stream upon customer demand or in the case of a Security Flaw that we deem important enough to fix in supported streams
+- Only fix in the SR05xx stream upon customer demand or in the case of a Security Flaw that we deem important enough to fix in supported streams
-- You must submit defect fixes in both the SR05xx maintenance branch and the vx7-integration branch
+- Must submit defect fixes in both the SR05xx maintenance branch and the vx7-integration branch

 |